tuosuniversity/Vellum/Output/Articles/EN/5_The Model of Collapse/quantum-mindfulness-a-new-framework-for-mastering-your-inner-world.md

 ---
-title: Quantum Mindfulness: A New Framework for Mastering Your Inner World
+title: Quantum Mindfulness - A New Framework for Mastering Your Inner World
-categories:
+post_excerpt: >
+Discover the revolutionary Quantum Mindfulness framework, which posits that your inner world exists as a dynamic field of possibilities.
+Learn how your conscious attention actively shapes your reality through "psychodynamic collapse" and empowers you to move beyond reactive patterns toward intentional co-creation.
+taxonomy:
+    category:
         - Core Concepts
         - Framework Principles
         - Practices
-tags:
+    post_tag:
         - Quantum Mindfulness
         - Psychodynamic Collapse
         - Conscious Attention
         - Psychodynamic Dimensions
         - Intentional Collapse
         - Self-Mastery
         - Perceptual Freedom
-post_excerpt: >
-  Discover the revolutionary Quantum Mindfulness framework, which posits that your inner world exists as a dynamic field of possibilities.
-Learn how your conscious attention actively shapes your reality through "psychodynamic collapse" and empowers you to move beyond reactive patterns toward intentional co-creation.
 ---
 ### Quantum Mindfulness: A New Framework for Mastering Your Inner World